 • Structural failure

-• Accidental tipping when the FAE snags on building façade
+• Accidental tipping when the FAE snags on the building façade

 • Exposed to the hazard while installing the system or while maintaining the system